oracle/graal/docs/reference-manual/graalvm-updater.md

 ### Working without Internet Access

-If your machine cannot access and download the catalog and components from the Internet, the GraalVM Updater can install components from a local directory, or from a directory on an accessible network share.
+If your machine cannot access and download the catalog and components from the Internet, the GraalVM Updater can install components from a local directory, or a directory on an accessible network share.

 You need to prepare a directory, download all components that you want to install and their dependencies (in case they require other GraalVM components to work) into that directory.